yannlandry/yannlandry.photography-content/blog/iceland-winter-road-trip.md

 `class:medium image`![Map of Iceland with saved locations](images/blog/iceland-road-trip/icelandmap.webp)

 From there, I pick 2 to 4 main locations, or “bases”, where I'll stay.
-Some people prefer moving to a new location every night as they explore the country, but I like getting to know my locations better, and I especially hate packing and unpacking everything every day, dealing with early morning shoots and early check-ins, and never having time to breathe a little.
+Some people prefer moving to a new location every night as they explore the country, but I like getting to know my locations better, and I especially hate packing and unpacking everything every day, dealing with early morning shoots and early check-outs, and never having time to breathe a little.
 In Iceland, we stayed in 3 locations: 3 nights in Reykjavík, 4 nights in Höfn, and 3 nights in Vík.

 ## Arriving in Iceland

 If you're flying into Iceland from North America, which is where I'm located, your flight will probably land at Keflavík Airport in the early morning around 07:00, or earlier.
 Some people will sleep on the flight and be reasonably rested on arrival, but I just don't sleep on planes, and besides, it was only 23:00 in my local time zone (Pacific Standard Time) when I landed.

-This being said, I was also _not_ going to try to stay awake until the evening, or even until check in time at the hotel.
-My strategy for this situation is to book a hotel for the night _before_, so the room is ready in the early morning on arrival.
+This being said, I was also _not_ going to try to stay awake until the evening, or even until check-in time at the hotel.
+My strategy in this situation is to book a hotel for the night _before_, so the room is ready in the early morning on arrival.
 If you want to feel safe about this, just advise the hotel ahead that you'll be arriving _very_ late.

 ### Car rentals

 There are several ways to travel around Iceland.
 Many people opt for organized tours, but I've always rented cars.
 Car rentals are quite... particular in Iceland, and so for the moment I will refrain from discussing this topic as it probably deserves an entire blog post on its own.
 Rental companies typically offer a complex web of expensive insurance packages on rentals, different from insurance in other countries, and it's often very difficult to know what options to choose.
-Even today, I'm still generally not fully confident.
+It's a system that still confuses me, even after several rentals.

 ## Reykjavík

 Our first stay was in Reykjavík, the capital and largest city of Iceland, home to about two thirds of the country's population.
 Some people will prefer heading into the countryside immediately, but I enjoy staying near the airport and near a major city for a few nights in the beginning.
 It's a good way to beat jet lag, take it easy, and go over any last-minute preparations.
 If something is missing, or something broke, it can be replaced or fixed.
 For example, my friend picked up an extra battery for his drone at the [local DJI store](https://www.djireykjavik.is/).
-And, if the rental car is having issues, it's a good time to request repairs, or a replacement.

 I also use Reykjavík as a “central” base to many photography locations in the area.
 Granted, those locations still require a fair amount of driving, but we won't be able to reach them from any of the other bases in the trip.